sygmaprotocol/docs/docs/02-sygma-sdk/05-Examples/01-Basic-ERC-20-Token-Transfers/03-Substrate-EVM-example.md

 This example uses the `dotenv` module to import the Substrate 12-word private mnemonic.
 To run the example, you will need to configure your environment variable to include your Substrate test development account's [12-word seed](https://support.polkadot.network/support/solutions/articles/65000169731-polkadot-extension-how-can-i-view-my-mnemonic-phrase-).
 A `.env.sample` is provided as a template.

-**DO NOT COMMIT YOUR MENOMONIC WITH REAL FUNDS TO GITHUB.
+**DO NOT COMMIT YOUR MNEMONIC WITH REAL FUNDS TO GITHUB.
 DOING SO COULD RESULT IN COMPLETE LOSS OF YOUR FUNDS.**

 Create a `.env` file in the substrate-to-evm example folder: